About Complicated Bereavement Disorder

 Researchers concluded that the pleasure one gets from keeping the loved one alive reinforces the habits that prevent them from resolving their grief.
-Actually, pleasure derived from the grieving process might explain why people suffering complex grief are unable to get better over time (The Daily Beast; Newsweek; 2008, Inside the Grieving Brain).
+Actually, pleasure derived from the grieving process might explain why people suffering complex grief are unable to get better over time.

 Help the Complicated Griever To Mourn

 We can help CG to heal through a proper grieving process.
 We have to break the pleasure/pain cycle by altering their habits.
-Changes in thought and behavior, and meanings decrease intense yearnings to keep the deceased alive and gives hope for the future.
+Changes in thought and behavior and meanings decrease intense yearnings to keep the deceased alive and give hope for the future.
 Pre-existing mental health problems or alcohol or drug use that further complicate the loss also need to be addressed.
-Additionally, if medication is required it should treat the dopamine system that positively affects the pleasure/reward area of the brain, to sufficiently compete with the reward one is getting from staying stuck in the grieving process.
+Additionally, if medication is required, it should treat the dopamine system that positively affects the pleasure/reward area of the brain, to sufficiently compete with the reward one is getting from staying stuck in the grieving process.

-Talk therapy, cognitive-behavioral exposure therapy (Recent Trends in Treatment of Prolonged Grief), and meaning-oriented therapies (Dr. Paul Wong: International Network for Personal Meaning) facilitate the working through process and help people to incorporate the meaning of the death into their whole lives.
+Talk therapy, cognitive-behavioral exposure therapy, and meaning-oriented therapies facilitate the working-through process and help people to incorporate the meaning of the death into their whole lives.
 Complicated grief therapies should include: